mukulsagvekar/trending-youtube-videos-stats/README.md

 ![image](https://user-images.githubusercontent.com/83829614/221406699-1e1b6736-629c-48fc-8287-6ee0b32252a0.png)

-The data is moved to outbound db using stream and task and the data is used for analytics which is done using tableau.
+The data is moved to outbound db using stream and task and the data is used for analysis and visualization.

 Tableau Dashboard - https://public.tableau.com/app/profile/mukul6401/viz/TrendingYoutubeVideosStats/Dashboard1?publish=yes